 The study of current income tax requirements for individuals.
 Topics include gross income and deductions, property transactions, business income of sole proprietorships.
-Prerequisite: ACCT 201, ACCT 250.
+Prerequisites: ACCT-201, ACCT-250.
 Offered every fall.
 (INFOLIT)

 ACCT 358: Auditing 4cr.

 The primary purpose of this course is to assist students of accounting in understanding the work of the public accountant and to apply the methods and procedures followed in conducting an audit.
-Topics include: professional ethics; planning the audit; internal control evaluation; types of evidence; statistical sampling and preparation of audit working papers and audit reports.
-Prerequisites: ACCT 341,ACCT 342.
+Topics include: professional ethics, planning the audit, internal control, audit of electronic data processing systems, types of evidence, statistical sampling, and preparation of audit working papers and audit reports.
+Various case studies and projects will be utilized to demonstrate audit techniques.
+Prerequisites: ACCT-341, ACCT-342.
 Offered every fall.
 (CRITTHNK)

 MAGT 131: Management Concepts 4cr.

 An introduction to the principles of management including planning, organizing, staffing, leading, controlling and strategies.
 Offered every semester.

 MAGT 231: Business Law & Business Ethics I 4cr.